ThatSmittyDude/mdtop/README.md

 &emsp; -Looking to implement a better TUI like htop or btop.

-&emsp;-There's a bug in the second part of the program, currently commented out.
-This parts reads /proc/mounts and searches for /dev/md,
+&emsp; - Code that is commented out reads /proc/mounts and searches for /dev/md,

 &emsp; should return on a new line but doesn't work.